tinayang3024/ECE1724F1-Team-Project/README.md

 cargo run
 ```

 The tool should be ready to use.
-Note that please ensure that the terminal running the client program is expanded to full screen to ensure the UI is displayed properly.
+Please expand the terminal running the client program to full screen to ensure the UI is displayed properly.

 ## Contributions by each team member